Visit the DC Green Bank website to sign up for updates.

 - Use bonding authority to increase capacity, accelerate lending, and recapitalize funds;

-- Become a go-to resource for District residents, small business owners, and commercial developers interested in energy efficiency improvements, clean energy installations, and construction of green infrastructure; and
+- Become a go-to resource for District residents, small business owners, building owners and operators, and commercial developers interested in energy efficiency improvements, clean energy installations, transportation electrification, and construction of green infrastructure; and,

-- Be a breakeven entity, where the revenues earned from financing activity cover its operating costs.
+- Be a breakeven entity, where the revenues earned from financing activity covers its operating costs.

-Please see the links below to access a Green Bank 101 primer and the full report and presentation from the Coalition for Green Capital.
+Please see the links below to access informational materials on DC Green Bank and the full report and presentation from the Coalition for Green Capital.
 Read about Mayor Bowser’s recent announcement about her plan to make the District of Columbia the first city in the nation to establish a Green Bank.